 Tip: A scattering coefficient of eg. 50% can be entered as 0.5 or 50.
-ODEON takes care of any necessary conversion.
+ODEON takes care of any necessary assume at least 5% of scattering.
+A guide on how to choose scattering can be found in the full manual in the Material chapter.